wp-plugins/easy-admin-notification/readme.txt

 = 1.0 =

-* Initial release.
+* Initial release

 = 1.1 =

-* Correction in link in plugins page.
+* Correction in link in plugins page

 = 1.2 =

-* Strong admin changes in code.
+* Strong admin changes in code
-* Tabs added.
+* Tabs added